Caiyeon/goldfish/README.md

 	- Users can place a policy change request in vault
 	- Admins must then provide unseal tokens for that specific request
 	- Upon reaching a set number, goldfish generates a root token, performs edit, and revokes the root token
-* [ ] Infrastructure as code. **terraform your vault**
+* [x] **DONE!** **Terraform your vault**
-	- Extend the policy request & approval system to fetch data from a folder in Github
+	- Fetch a folder of policies from a commit in github
-	- Admins can start a request to update all vault policies according to policies found in the folder
+	- Admins can enter their unseal tokens for approval to set vault policies according to policies found
-	- No more individually managing policies!
+	- Change dozens of policies in one go!
 * [ ] Resource dependency chain
 	- E.g. Will removing a particular policy affect current users?
 * [ ] SAML to LDAP integration